 ECG measurement is exactly the same as in Fitbit Sense: it's pretty straightforward.
 See also Withings ScanWatch, another ECG-capable watch.

 The Daily Readiness Score is similar to Garmin's Body Battery and Whoop's Day Strain Score.
 It measures how ready your body is for exercising based on heart rate variability.
 It takes roughly two weeks for the Charge 5 to calibrate the zones and after that, it will give you the score and also recommends workouts from the Fitbit Premium exercise library.

 Heart rate variability (HRV) is gaining more traction in fitness wearable circles as a good way of telling how healthy your body is.
 Without much detail here, HRV measures the variation in time between heartbeats and the larger your HRV number is, the more ready your body is to perform.

 Fitbit Charge 5 review: accuracy

-In my initial review, I noted that the HR accuracy of the Charge 5 was decent for running, and that statement still stands.
+In my first review, I noted that the HR tracking accuracy of the Charge 5 was decent for running, and that statement still stands.
 When worn like a typical fitness tracker, the heart rate sensor of the Charge 5 works perfectly fine.